 The default connection pool size is right for most applications, and in most cases there's no need to change it.
 Depending on the client library you use in your application, you might not be able to change your connection pool size.
 The number of connections in each pool is configurable in your code only when you use the Go, C++, or Java client libraries for Cloud Bigtable.

-As a general rule, an ideal connection pool has about twice the number of connections that it takes for maximum saturation.
+As a general rule, an ideal connection pool has at least twice the number of connections that it takes for maximum saturation.
 This leaves room for traffic fluctuations.
-For example, if you have 4 connections and they are each handling the maximum number of requests possible (100), you want to bring the number of requests per connection down to 50, so the ideal connection pool size is double that, or 8 connections.
+For example, if you have 4 connections and they are each handling the maximum number of requests possible (100), you want to bring the number of requests per connection down to a number between 10 and 50, so the ideal connection pool size is at least double that, or a minimum of 8 connections.

 Signals that you should consider changing the number of connections in the pool include the following: